Skip to content

 Configuration

-Configure Kube9 in your VS Code settings:
+Configure Kube9 in VS Code Settings.
+Common options:

 json